 One day you felt a click or pop in your knee.
 A few days later you can barely walk.
 You are usually between 45 and 75 years of age.
-After kneeling down, or squatting to pick something up you felt a pop inside your knee.
-You have some pain in the knee, but immediately after the pop it wasn’t terrible pain.
-The next day the pain is worse, and the pain on the inner part of your knee continues to worsen to the point that you can not walk.
+After kneeling, or squatting to pick something up, you felt a pop inside your knee.
+You have some pain in the knee, but immediately after the pop, it wasn’t terrible pain.
+The next day the pain is worse, and the strain on the inner part of your knee continues to worsen to the point that you can not walk.
 Now your knee starts to swell.
-Why has the pain on the inside of your knee worsened over the last few days?
+Why has the pain on the inside of your knee further exacerbated over the last few days?

-Although not described as a terrible triad in the scientific literature, over my 20 years of experience I have heard this story enough to know what the list of diagnoses will be in this situation after talking with you for a few minutes.
-This is a very common cause of medial knee pain, or pain on the inner side of your knee in people between 45-75 years of age.
+Although not described as a terrible triad in the scientific literature, over my 20 years of experience I have heard this story often enough to know what the list of diagnoses will be in this situation.
+After speaking with you for a few minutes and a brief exam, the diagnosis is often clear.
+The triad of issues that arise in this situation is a common cause of severe medial knee pain or pain on the inner side of your knee in people between 45-75 years of age.